Pero vs Sino in Spanish: Differences and Usages

 Sino

 Sino can be translated as but, but rather, but on the contrary, or but instead.
-Generally, sino introduces a negative idea and the following clause contradicts or corrects it.
-Let’s see some examples of both these uses of sino.
+Generally, sino links a negative idea with another clause that contradicts or corrects it.
+Let’s see some examples of how to use sino in Spanish.

 • The grapes are not ripe, but rather unripe. – Las uvas no están verdes sino maduras.